nimaid/emc-essentials/README.md

 This pack aims to support the latest possible Minecraft version.
 Currently, this is version `1.20.1`, as ProjectE has not updated past this version yet.

 ## What Does EMC Mean?
 What is ProjectE?
 The ProjectE mod (previously known as Equivalent Exchange) adds a version of alchemy to Minecraft.
 Almost every item in the game has an Energy-Matter Covalence (EMC) value.
 Common items like cobblestone have low EMC values like `1`, but rarer items such as diamonds have much higher values like `8192`.
-Items which are crafted have an EMC value equal to the sum of it's ingredients.
+Items which are crafted have an EMC value equal to the sum of its ingredients.

 This means that, through various means, all matter can be broken down into EMC points and then re-constructed into new matter with the same EMC value.
 So in theory, you can turn `8192` cobblestone blocks into `1` diamond gem.
 However, to do these transmutations, you will need special alchemical equipment.